 With some great prizes to be won and encouraging odds, particularly on some of the smaller prizes, why not give yourself a chance of winning by giving the UK Lotto a try?
 By playing through Lottery24.com it is even easier as we manually check all tickets for you after the draw, meaning you don’t have to worry about them expiring or being misplaced.

 The UK Lotto was initially launched in 1994 by the prime minister at the time, John Major.
 It is operated by ‘Camelot Group’ and regulated by the ‘National Lottery Commission’.
 At the time of its launch, it was a weekly game played on Saturdays, known as the ‘National Lottery’, however in 1997 the midweek draw was introduced.
 In 2002 there was also a significant change when it was renamed to ‘UK Lotto’.

 Winning tickets must be claimed within 180 days of the draw taking place, by which point if they still aren’t then they are dispersed through the National Lottery Distribution Fund.
-Each ticket sale for the lottery sees 28% as well as all unclaimed prizes going to ‘good causes’, and during the show for the Saturday night draw on 30th March 2007, it was announced that £20 billion had been raised at that point for these causes.
+Each ticket sale for the lottery sees 28% as well as all unclaimed prizes going to good causes.
 The prize fund gets 50% of the revenue, with 12% going to the state, and the remaining 10% towards running costs and profits for the organisers of the lottery and ticket sellers.